bhattumang7/bhattumang7/_posts/2021-06-27-how-to-fix-an-app-that-is-too-chatty-with-database.md

 I was looking at an application that was taking a lot of time to do what it was supposed to do.
 The program was supposed to move a lot of data.
 I was trying to find out how to improve it.
 While running the SQL profiler, I saw that it invokes a lot of queries that do not take much time to execute in the database.
 The application also did not do much.
 A lot of time was spent on the network.
 In other words, the code I was looking at was too chatty with the database.

-Well, I knew that this is a new problem being fixed for the first time.
+Well, I knew that this is not a new problem being fixed for the first time.
 The book I mentioned earlier in chapter 12 describes "Improving ADO.Net Performance".
 In that chapter, they have a topic with the title "Reduce Round Trips".
 I decided to do the same thing.

 ```csharp